 David didn’t get it right the first time, but he was teachable and, after some correction and instruction, he was ready to try again.
 David’s rejection of the presence of God is not permanent.
 David now understands more clearly that God is holy and expects important things to be done the RIGHT WAY.
 This reaction to reject the presence of God is just while we are learning the RIGHT WAY.
 We would like to think that we would never reject the presence of God, but we do.
 We get offended with God because His holiness affects the areas of our lives that have not been purified.
 We have a faithful loving God who helps us with all of this if we will just return to Him and submit to learn from Jesus Christ and be trained by Him through the discipline of the Lord.

 There is another curious moment in this story.
-As David and Israel follow through and bring the Ark of the Covenant (presence of God) into Jerusalem David is worshipping God, but one of his wives sees what he is doing and her heart turns against him because she despises his spiritual worship.
+David and Israel follow through and bring the Ark of the Covenant (presence of God) into Jerusalem.
+David is worshiping God as they bring the Ark and one of his wives sees what David is doing and her heart turns against him because she despises his worship.
 I believe this is God’s judgment against David for his anger against the Lord.
 David has a fleshly response (anger) to God’s holiness.
-Michal has a fleshly response (despises) to David’s worship of God.
+Michal has a fleshly response to (despises) David’s worship of God.
 I also believe this is a picture of how the flesh looks upon the spiritual.
 The flesh despises true spiritual things.